A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Short, Medium and Long Requests

-We conclude with the following claim. \begin{claim} Detailed routing succeeds in routing all the requests in $\Rquad$. \end{claim} \begin{proof}[Proof sketch] The sketch graph is a directed acyclic graph.
-Sort the tiles in topological ordering.
-Within each tile, order the quadrants also in topological order: SW, NW, SE, NE.
-Prove by induction on the position of the quadrant in the topological ordering that detailed routing in the quadrant succeeds.
-The induction basis, for all SW quadrants, follows because this routing is performed by the routing in the first quadrant.
-Note that filtering ensures that the number of paths between tiles is at most $2\lambda k=k/6$.
-Routing in the first quadrant ensures that the number of paths emanating from each side of a SW quadrant is at most $k/3$.
+We conclude with the following claim. \begin{claim} Detailed routing succeeds in routing all the requests in $\Rquad$ to create final paths for all requests in $\Rquad$. \end{claim} \begin{proof} The sketch graph is a directed acyclic graph.
+Sort the tiles in topological order and within each tile, order the quadrants also in topological order: SW, NW, SE, NE, to get a topological order of all quadrants in the sketch graph.
+We prove by induction on the position of the quadrant in that topological order that detailed routing up to and including that quadrant succeeds.
+The claim for all SW quadrants follows because no path enters these quadrants from the outside and routing within these quadrants for requests with sources in these quadrants is identical to the paths computed by the randomized routing procedure.
+The SW quadrant of the first tile (according to the topological order) establishes also the basis of the induction.
+We now note that filtering ensures that the number of paths that cross each tile boundary is at most $2\lambda k \gamma< k\gamma/6$,\footnote{This follows since $\beta(3)>2$, and since $\lambda = \frac{1}{\beta(3)\cdot 6}$.} and that the number of paths that cross each of the boundaries of each SW quadrant is at most $\gamma\cdot(k/3)$ (see Corollary~\ref{coro:limit}).
+Further note that for each request entering a tile on a certain boundary and having to exit that tile on a certain other boundary, the sequence of quadrants that it has to cross within the tile is fixed.
+Therefore, the number of requests that enter each quadrant on a certain quadrant-boundary and the number of requests that have to exit this quadrant through a certain other quadrant-boundary is as depicted in Figure~\ref{fig:crossbar}.
 The induction step follows by applying Claim~\ref{claim:crossbar}. \end{proof}